OpenRockets/web-dev-error-solutions/errors/nextjs/handling-referenceerror-process-is-not-defined-in-next-js-api-routes/README.md

+# 🐞 Handling `ReferenceError: process is not defined` in Next.js API Routes

 This document addresses a common error encountered when working with Next.js API routes: `ReferenceError: process is not defined`.
 This error arises because API routes run in a Node.js environment, but certain libraries or code snippets assume a browser environment where the global `process` object is not available.